sighupio/fury-gke-installer/README.md

 ## Modules

-The installer is composed of two different terraform modules:
+The installer is composed of the following terraform modules:

 |            Module             |                  Description                   |
 | ----------------------------- | ---------------------------------------------- |